DJJo14/kodi2home/README.md

 ### Reload keymap
 When you start the addon the keymap of kodi gets reloaded.
 So no need to restart all of kodi when changing the keymap(.xml), just restart the addon

+## Known issue
+For some reason Home Assistant disconnects when you fire to may, automations at ones. and it response to that with a disconnect, i do not know a better way to then to just reconnect.

 Tip's, commands or spelling error's, just submit an issue